-Soft Skills: They’ve Got Nothing To Do With College, But They’re More Valuable Than A Degree
+Soft Skills: They’re More Valuable Than A Degree

 Stop for a moment and consider this: You can get a four-year college degree and still not have the skills that will land you a job in your chosen field.